jf3112/HotelsApp/README.md

 # Hotels App
-"Hotels App is a web-based database application created as part of a student course Database 2.
+Hotels App is a web-based database application created as part of a student course Database 2.
 Its purpose is to manage customer data for a hotel network.
 This app uses Flask web application framework.
 SQL database system was written in PostgreSQL and is deployed on Azure.

 Not logged user features:
 - register as a client or login in to a client account